jhlau/jhlau.github.io/_pages/about.md

 **Affiliations**: The University of Melbourne's [NLP Group](https://cis.unimelb.edu.au/research/artificial-intelligence/Natural-Language-Processing) and Information and Influence Hub.

+### Prospective Students

+- If your query is related PhD supervision, it would help to: (1) have a look over my publications to identify areas of overlapping interests; and (2) send a thoughtful research proposal to suggest potential projects.
+As a student I don't expect that you have a perfect understanding of the gaps in the field and can identify research questions that fit the scope of a PhD, but the proposal would serve to kickstart a discussion about potential project ideas.
+- If your query is about internship, please note that I do not take interns (and so any queries of this nature would not receive a response).

 ### News

 - Our [parallel sentiment dataset for Indonesian languages](https://aclanthology.org/2023.eacl-main.57/) received the [Outstanding Paper Award at EACL 2023](https://2023.eacl.org/program/best-paper/)!